HaxeFlixel/flixel-docs/documentation/00_getting_started/03-visual-studio-code.html.md

 ### HTML5 Debugging

 The default `launch.json` has a launch config for debugging the HTML5 target in Chrome as well.
 This requires the [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension to be installed.
-Similar extension exist for other browsers (e.g. [Firefox](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-firefox-debug)), but the launch configuration needed for them should be similar.
+Similar extensions exist for other browsers (e.g. [Firefox](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-firefox-debug)), but the launch configuration needed for them should be similar.

 To start debugging, follow these steps: